the-anna-project/annad/doc/development/README.md

 ```

 ### pull requests
+All changes affecting the project MUST be provided in form of a proper PR.
+What
+exactly "proper" means evolves over time and is not written in stone.
+Some
+important points are listed as follows.

 ###### commits
 Pull requests are only accepted and merged when there is only one commit to be